Flights, trains to Brussels disrupted due to snow

 BRUSSELS (Reuters) - Heavy snowfall in Belgium forced the cancellation of flights at Brussels’ international airport and delays to train services from France, Germany and the Netherlands.

-Forty flights to Brussels’ main airport had been cancelled as of 0800 GMT.
+Forty flights to Brussels’ main airport had been canceled as of 3 a.m.
+EST

 “It’s still snowing very heavily at this moment, but we expect that this will reduce later this morning, and by noon normally we should be back to more or less a normal situation,” said an airport spokesman.